socketio/socket.io/Readme.md

 ### Socket#leave(name:String[, fn:Function]):Socket

-  Removes the socket from `room`, and fires optionally a callback `fn` with `err` signature (if any).
+  Removes the client from `room`, and fires optionally a callback `fn` with `err` signature (if any).

   **Rooms are left automatically upon disconnection**.